-In this section we provide a set of tutorials that showcase how to get the most out of the CARTO platform, in particular through the Workspace and Builder interfaces that are detailed in this User Manual.
+In this section, we provide a set of tutorials that showcase how to get the most out of the CARTO platform, in particular through the Workspace, Builder and Workflows interfaces that are detailed in this User Manual.

 These tutorials leverage the demo data provided by default via the CARTO Data Warehouse connection, so you can start creating maps and exploring our tools from the very beginning.

 Planning for product launch by shortlisting merchants in high-potential segments

 We identify merchants to launch a healthy beverage product through customer segmentation and filtering based on trade area characteristics.

 Identifying target area for marketing campaign using consumer sentiment data